martehvi/codepub-container-workshop/02-replace-backend/README.md

 TODO: Add running command

 Wow, look at that!
-The recipies you recieve are now actually relevant and useful for the input ingredients.
+The recipies you receive are now actually relevant and useful for the input ingredients.
 Now, for the final part we will use all three applications and even add a fourth service!
 Lets dive into **[Part 3](../03-proxy-server/README.md)**.